NoelFB/foster-ts/api.md

 # Foster API Documentation
-This is very work in progress and incomplete (and not sure a giant .md file is ultimately the best place for it?)
+Work in Progress documentation, that should eventually probably be moved out of a giant.md file

 ||||||
 |---|---|---|---|---|